Skip to main content

 Pingdom vs StatusCake: what you actually get

 Two of the oldest names in hosted uptime monitoring, built for different buyers.
-Pingdom is a digital-experience suite inside the SolarWinds portfolio; StatusCake is an independent UK product with a generous value ladder.
+Pingdom is a digital-experience suite inside the SolarWinds portfolio; StatusCake is an independent UK product with a generous range of plans.
 The facts first, then where Uptimepage sits.

 PingdomStatusCakeUptimepage